ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 #### Closing

+As an organisation don't just keep up with the Joneses.
+Don't just get a service designer just because it seems everyone else is.
+Know why: Know what service design is and how a service designer would help with that.

-I’m not precious about being _a service designer_, more _as someone who is \[going in/here\] I need to know what my role is there for so I can help deliver \[outcomes\]_.
+Personally, I’m not precious about being _a service designer_, more _as someone who is \[going in/here\] I need to know what my role is there for so I can help deliver \[outcomes\]_.
 If I going to be a piece of the jigsaw I just want to know where the role and the work fits into the wider picture.
 I think everyone should too, not just me and the role I do but everyone and their roles.

-And don't just keep up with the Joneses.
-Don't just get a service designer just because it seems everyone else is.
-Know why: Know what service design is and how a service designer would help with that.